Enhancing the integration of mite biological control in western United States vineyard managment programs

 • January 2010, 69th Annual Pacific Northwest Insect Management Conference (Portland, OR), Effects of six vineyard fungicides on the juvenile predatory mite Typhlodromus pyri, presentation and printed abstract.

-• February 2010, Graduate Student Symposium, Oregon State University, poster and oral presentation, titles TBA.
+• February 2010, Graduate Student Symposium, Oregon State University, The effect of six vineyard fungicides on the predatory mite Typhlodromus pyri, poster presentation.

 Oregon State University